 Anesthesia during a dental appointment will greatly lessen the discomfort and emotional stress that many patients experience during either routine or complex procedures.
 Patients who are unable to tolerate dental care are able to have their needs taken care of with the help of anesthesia.
 Those patients who have longer treatment appointments or those who would like to have anesthesia for their comfort are also potential candidates.
 Anesthesia can benefit many patients with a variety of needs.

 Yes.
-Oregon Dental Anesthesia is a mobile practice and will arrive at the dentist’s office with all the necessary equipment and medications to safely administer anesthesia in the office setting while the dental work is completed.
+Oregon Dental Anesthesia is a mobile practice and will arrive at the dentist’s office with all the necessary equipment and medications to safely administer anesthesia in the office setting while the dental work is completed by the primary dentist.
 The equipment used for monitoring during the appointment and during recovery is the same as what is used in a hospital setting.

 Dr. Kobernik will provide a preoperative assessment customized to the patient’s medical history and needs.
 Patients will have an opportunity to discuss the advantages and disadvantages of their options for care with Dr. Kobernik.
 Many patients who benefit from deeper levels of sedation are those who have:

 - A fear of dental treatment.

 - A history of a traumatic dental experience.

 - A low pain threshold or difficulty getting numb.

 - Dental treatment plans that are complex and will require an extended amount of time.